 Our first visit was to the Talbot family working in the Ga'dang language.
 We were able to spend several hours with them and hear about how their life in the village is going.
 They are busy trying to learn one of the hardest languages in the Philippines.

 By the way, while we were flying into tribal locations up north, Carrie was on her way to Thailand where she participated in the Bangkok International Choir Festival.
 They were able to get in and out of Thailand without being trapped by the terrible flooding which has happened there.
 One day they went out to help pack relief goods (picture above), but ended up putting on a performance to encourage the government workers.
-The day after visiting the Ga'dang, we were on our way to the other side of the island to visit the Agta and the missionaries working there.

 This is part of the village where Don and Char Epp, their children, and John Burbidge live.